fbpx

 Das Dekagramm Graz

-Family travel in Austria
+Family Travel in Austria

 I love to travel as a family and we have visited Austria several times with baby Lab – including spending more than one day in Graz.
 Austria is an easy country to travel through as a family: healthcare systems are practically flawless, people are polite and welcoming and, perhaps mysteriously, you won’t find many narrow, steep cobbled streets to struggle through.